friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\invalid_identifier_3.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: 3job  # could be entered in a repl
+       1: 3job  # could be entered in a repl
           ^^

     Valid names cannot begin with a number.